jdday/jdday.github.io/src/contents/cv.md

     {
       start: '2024-10-01',
       end: 'present',
-      title: 'Engineering Lead - Senior Associate',
+      title: 'Engineering Lead',
       company: 'JPMorgan Chase',
       responsibilities:
         [
-          'Leading feature development and team integrations of the now firmwide architecture governance approval system.', 'Led a react migration of a legacy Angular application that has been operational for many years.', 'Empowered other members of the team by mentoring junior engineeers, leading agile ceremonies ', ],
+          'Leading feature development and system integrations of the now firmwide architecture governance approval system.', 'Led development of a react migration of a legacy Angular application that has been operational for many years.', 'Empowered other members of the team by mentoring junior engineeers, leading agile ceremonies.', ],
     },
     {
       start: '2024-02-01',
       end: '2024-10-01',
-      title: 'Full Stack Developer - Senior Associate',
+      title: 'Full Stack Developer',
       company: 'JPMorgan Chase',
       responsibilities:
         [